Sukanya Samriddhi Yojana Guide 2026

 Partial withdrawal for education (after girl turns 18)

-Once the girl child turns 18, you can withdraw up to 50% of the account balance as at the end of the previous financial year.
-This withdrawal is specifically permitted for the purpose of higher education.
-You must submit:
+Once the girl child turns 18, you can withdraw up to 50% of the account balance as at the end of the previous financial year, specifically for higher education.
+You'll need a confirmed admission offer or fee demand letter from a recognised educational institution, plus proof that the girl is 18 or older.

 The withdrawal can be taken as a lump sum or in up to five annual instalments.
-The remaining 50% continues to earn interest until maturity.
+The remaining 50% keeps earning interest until maturity.

 Full withdrawal at maturity

-The account matures 21 years from the date of account opening.
-On maturity, the full balance — principal and all accumulated interest — is paid to the girl child (who is by then the account holder in her own right).
+The account matures 21 years from its opening date.
+At maturity, the full balance, principal and all accumulated interest, gets paid to the girl child, who by then is the account holder in her own right.
 The entire amount is tax-free.

 Premature closure on marriage after 18

-If the girl marries after turning 18 but before the account matures at 21, the account can be prematurely closed.
-The application for closure must be submitted no earlier than one month before the marriage date and no later than three months after the marriage date.
-Age proof confirming she is 18 or older must accompany the request.
-The full balance is paid out tax-free.
+If the girl marries after turning 18 but before the account matures at 21, the account can close prematurely.
+Submit the closure application no earlier than one month before the marriage date and no later than three months after, with age proof confirming she's 18 or older.
+The full balance pays out tax-free.

 Premature closure on other grounds

-Premature closure for any other reason — financial hardship, parent's preference to switch investments, or any other ground — is not permitted.
-This is a material restriction compared to PPF, which allows partial withdrawals from year 7 for any purpose.
+No other reason works, whether financial hardship or a parent's preference to switch investments.
+This is a real restriction compared to PPF, which allows partial withdrawals from year 7 for any purpose.
 Use the PPF Calculator if you need a more flexible long-term instrument.

 Account transfer

-SSY accounts can be transferred between any post offices and authorised banks across India at no charge.
-This is useful if a family relocates to another city.
+SSY accounts can be transferred between any post offices and authorised banks across India at no charge, useful if a family relocates to another city.

 Key Terms